top of page

 TVES Map.jpg

 Tenaska, a Nebraska-based energy company and one of the largest privately held companies in the United States, aims to leverage our rural resources to boost its considerable profits.
-The company intends to construct a second gas power plant near its existing methane plant.
+The company intends to construct a second gas power plant near its existing plant.
 If this project is approved, these gas-fired power plants would become the largest in Virginia, significantly affecting Fluvanna County and the surrounding region.

 While Tenaska highlights potential tax revenue and economic benefits, these need to be weighed against environmental and public health costs.
 The Southern Environmental Law Center (SELC) estimates the proposed plant's annual health impact costs at $13.6 million, increasing to